lumicks/pylake/docs/examples/cas9_kymotracking/cas9_kymotracking.rst

 One last thing to note is that we assigned the `KymoWidgetGreedy` to the variable `kymowidget`.
 That means that from this point on, we can interact with it through the handle name `kymowidget`.

-Exporting from the widget results in a file that contains the line coordinates in pixels and real units.
+Exporting from the widget results in a file that contains the track coordinates in pixels and real units.
-If we also want to export the photon counts in a region around the traced line, we can include a `sampling_width`.
+If we also want to export the photon counts in a region around the track, we can include a `sampling_width`.
 This sums the photon counts from `pixel_position - sampling_width` to (and including) `pixel_position + sampling_width`::

     kymowidget.save_lines("kymotracks_calibrated.txt", sampling_width=3)